Carbon-Fusion/build_fwul/.github/issue_template.md

-### Disclaimer

-READ THIS CAREFULLY:

-FWUL can **NOT** give you support on any **tool** it provides.
-For this contact the developer of the problematic **tool** instead.
-Nevertheless if a shipped tool does not start or is missing, is outdated whatever let me know!
+### About you: The creator of this issue

-I know that FWUL provides the **base** for a range of Android related tools only
+I - the creator of this issue know that FWUL provides only the **base** for a range of Android related tools<br/>
+I - the creator of this issue know that there is **no** support for device related questions

+### Version

+Open a terminal and paste the output of: `cat /etc/fwul-release` or double-click the *Welcome* icon on the desktop

+Version:

 ### Vendor

-(note: delete all NOT matching lines)

-- issue is not related to a specific device or vendor
+The issue is related to (delete NOT matching lines):

 - HTC
 - Samsung
 - LG